Asymptotic behavior of Kawahara equation with memory effect: Introduction

 or, after re-scaling,

-The latter can be seen as the fifth-order KdV equation \cite{Boyd}, or singularly perturbed KdV equation \cite{Pomeau}.
+The latter is also seen as the fifth-order KdV equation \cite{Boyd}, or singularly perturbed KdV equation \cite{Pomeau}.
 It describes a dispersive partial differential equation with numerous wave physical phenomena such as magneto-acoustic waves in a cold plasma \cite{Kakutani}, the propagation of long waves in a shallow liquid beneath an ice sheet \cite{Iguchi}, gravity waves on the surface of a heavy liquid \cite{Cui}, etc.

-As mentioned earlier, valuable efforts in the last decays were made to understand this model in various research lines.
+Note that valuable efforts in the last decays were made to understand this model in various research frameworks.
 For example, numerous works focused on the analytical and numerical methods for solving \eqref{fda1}.
 These methods include the tanh-function method \cite{Berloff}, extended tanh-function method \cite{Biswas}, sine-cosine method \cite{Yusufoglu}, Jacobi elliptic functions method \cite{Hunter}, direct algebraic method and numerical simulations \cite{Polat}, decompositions methods \cite{Kaya}, as well as the variational iterations and homotopy perturbations methods \cite{Jin}.
 Another direction is the study of the Kawahara equation from the point of view of control theory and specifically, the controllability and stabilization problem \cite{ara}, which is our motivation.

 Whereupon, we are interested in a detailed qualitative analysis for the system \eqref{fda1} in a bounded region.
-More precisely, our primary concern is to analyze the qualitative properties of solutions to the initial-boundary value problem associated with the model \eqref{fda1} posed on a bounded interval under the presence of damping and memory terms.
+More precisely, our primary concern is to analyze the qualitative properties of solutions to the initial-boundary value problem associated with the model \eqref{fda1} posed on a bounded interval under the presence of damping and memory-type controls.